 The audience also depends on the product or service you’re selling.
 A video game startup, for instance, has a different audience than a startup in the home improvement industry.
 But a video game startup focused on education can have a couple of target audiences.

-Also, you can gain insights into which media outlets your audience consumes the most.
+Also, you can gain insights into which startup media coverage outlets your audience consumes the most.
 Use this information to help you launch your PR campaign exclusively on these channels to maximize ROI.

 #4 Gather Market Intelligence 🧠